-In order to meet the requirements of NEPA, the Norfolk District intends to prepare a Draft EIS to evaluate the impacts of alternatives for implementation of the proposal.
-As part of the EIS process, the District will conduct scoping to provide information and solicit input from the public and other interested parties, as well as federal, state and local agencies.
+In order to meet NEPA requirements, Norfolk District intends to prepare a Draft EIS to evaluate the impacts of alternatives for implementation of the proposal.
+As part of the EIS process, the district will conduct scoping to provide information and solicit input from the public and other interested parties, as well as federal, state and local agencies.

-During the scoping process, the Norfolk District will have a Virtual Scoping Room available to provide information and allow for public comment.
-The District will consider all comments received during the scoping period in its preparation of the Draft EIS.
+During the scoping process, Norfolk District will have a Virtual Scoping Room available to provide information and allow for public comment.
+The district will consider all comments received during the scoping period in its preparation of the Draft EIS.

 This page will serve as a portal through which interested parties can track the progress of the EIS process and review pertinent information as it becomes available to the public.